Christy Electronic Tester

 As you can see from the above photo, the little red rectifier fell apart at some moment during its service life, and dropped all but one of its plates.
 I found them rattling around the bottom of the case when I opened it up.
 In the storage compartment of the cabinet was an unused replacement rectifier, which you can see to the left in this photo.
 I guess the previous owner intended to repair the tester, but never got around to it.

-Selenium rectifiers are unreliable and potentially dangerous, so I'll replace the old one with a modern silicon diode rather than take my chances on the spare selenium unit, even though it appears unused.
+Selenium rectifiers are unreliable, so I'll replace the old one with a modern silicon diode rather than take my chances on the spare selenium unit, even though it appears unused.
 Inside the cabinet near the rectifier location is a big black burned spot, indicating that it gave off a lot of heat when it failed!
 A type 1N4005 diode costs about $1 and should be more than adequate.

-Gerry traced the circuit and created a schematic diagram for the Christy, for anyone who wishes to build a similar tester.
+Gerry traced the circuit and created a schematic diagram for the Christy, for anyone who is curious.
 Click on the image below to view the schematic.

 This tester was apparently sold as a kit.
 If you find one, you might want to carefully check the connections against the schematic, to ensure that everything was wired correctly and that the builder did not leave any cold solder joints, etc.